Akuli/jou/doc/tutorial.md

 and so the `byte[100]` can act as a `byte*` when needed.

-If you don't want to hard-code a maximum size for the string (100 in this example), you can use heap memory.
+If you don't want to hard-code a maximum size for the string (100 in this example), you can instead use heap memory.
 The `strdup()` function from [stdlib/str.jou](../stdlib/str.jou) allocates the right amount of heap memory to hold a string (including the `'\0'`) and copies it there.
-As explained in [heap memory docs](heap.md), you will need to free your memory allocation.
+You should `free()` the memory once you no longer need the string.

+TODO: document heap allocations better

 ```python
 import "stdlib/io.jou"